quentinjamet/chaocean/mk_config/README.md

 ## Scripts used to make the configuration and generate forcing files

 Path used in those scripts need to be updated to specific use.
+The set of DFS data used to generate atmospheric conditions are available at [http://ocean.fsu.edu/~qjamet/share/data/data_in_chao12/atm_data/](http://ocean.fsu.edu/~qjamet/share/data/data_in_chao12/atm_data/), and the original ORCA12.L46-MJM88 data used to generate boundary conditions are available at [http://ocean.fsu.edu/~qjamet/share/data/data_in_chao12/atm_data/](http://ocean.fsu.edu/~qjamet/share/data/data_in_chao12/atm_data/).
+The scripts bellow are examples of how to generate forcing files for the configuration from those data sets.

 - ```mk_grid.m```: Make the grid and bathy files used to initiate the simulation.